 Popular sources of vitamin E include nuts such as hazelnuts and almonds as well as vegetable oils such as sunflower and soybean oils.

 Calcium needs no introduction as a mineral that is the vital building block for the formation and maintenance of healthy bones and teeth.
-What’s more, it also plays a role in the building of hormones and enzymes and is important for maintaining healthy heart beats, blood pressure, muscle contractions as well as chemical signals for your nervous system.
+What’s more, it also plays a role in the building of hormones and enzymes and is important for maintaining healthy heartbeats, blood pressure, muscle function, blood clotting, nerve transmission, and hormonal secretion.6

 When it comes to your appearance, calcium plays an important role in boosting oral health by supporting the maintenance of healthy set of teeth.
 It can be obtained through dairy sources such as milk, cheese and yoghurt as well as seafood and leafy greens.

-Selenium is a mineral that is of particular importance to mammals and humans.
-It is an antioxidant that keeps your body safe from unstable molecules called free radicals which are linked to certain chronic diseases such as cardiovascular disease and cancer.
+Selenium is a mineral that is nutritionally essential to humans.7 It is an antioxidant that keeps your body safe from unstable molecules called free radicals which are linked to certain chronic diseases such as cardiovascular disease and cancer.
 It is also required for the proper functioning of your thyroid glands, pancreas and immune system.